caseydriscoll/patched_up_email_formatter/readme.txt

 = 0.2.1 =

-* Adds Instructions for registration
+* Adds instructions for registration
 * Adds styling for settings page

 = 0.2.0 =